-% of budget Description of Intervention Where identified by Sutton Trust Intended Objective How impact is to be measured Impact of Intervention (end of school year) 1-1 sessions with qualified teacher £3,000 23% Focused teaching with qualified teacher- To boost attainment in reading, writing, maths for children vulnerable to Formative and summative assessments

-1 Sutton Trust research data underachievement.
-Small group sessions with qualified teacher £3,500 27% Focused teaching with qualified teacher- Sutton Trust research data To boost attainment in reading, writing, maths for children vulnerable to underachievement.
-Formative and summative assessments Small group sessions with maths specialist teacher £600 4% Focused teaching with qualified teacher- Sutton Trust research data To boost attainment in maths for children vulnerable to underachievement.
-Formative and summative assessments HLTA Nurture provision £1,000 8% Nurture sessions Children attending well, making good choices and progressing well towards their targets.
+% of budget Description of Intervention Where identified by Sutton Trust Intended Objective How impact is to be measured Impact of Intervention (end of school year) 1-1 sessions with qualified teacher £5,556 23% Focused teaching with qualified teacher- Sutton Trust research data To boost attainment in reading, writing, maths for children vulnerable to underachievement.
+Formative and summative assessments Children make progress towards their individual targets.
+Our cohorts are very small.
+Some Small group sessions with qualified teacher £3,500 27% Focused teaching with qualified teacher- Sutton Trust research data To boost attainment in reading, writing, maths for children vulnerable to underachievement.
+Formative and summative assessments Small group sessions with maths specialist teacher £336.25 4% Focused teaching with qualified teacher- Sutton Trust research data To boost attainment in maths for children vulnerable to underachievement.
+Formative and summative assessments children make very good progress and are achieving in HLTA Nurture provision £1,000 8% Nurture sessions Children attending well, making good choices and progressing well towards their targets.
 Children and parents identify improvements in the areas targeted.
-Children enjoy sessions and feel that they are helpful.
-After-school clubs and visits. £100 <1% Payment for clubs, visits and after-school activities to enrich experience.
+Children enjoy sessions and feel that they are helpful. line with their peers.
+All children make progress from their different starting points.
+Children enjoy and say that they are helped by therapeutic sessions.
+Parents report positive changes in behaviour at home.
+Attendance is good.
+Careful identification means that appropriate resources are in place for After-school clubs and visits. £100 <1% Payment for clubs, visits and after-school activities to enrich experience.
 Enhance and enrich personal experience.
 Ensuring that no child is excluded from any activity on offer at school.
 Payment for clubs, visits and after- school activities to enrich experience.
-ESBAS £500 4% The school has expert advice to support individual children.
+Curriculum resources £513.44 4% The school has expert advice to support individual children.
 Strategies are in place to support the learning and well-being of focus children.
 Lexia £1,000 8% Access to high impact intervention supporting reading and spelling.
 Improved progress in reading and spelling.
 Children show improvements in reading and spelling, boosted by their use of Lexia.
 Extra TA support for small group and 1:1 input £1, 100 8% In class, small group and 1:1 focused support To ensure continued good progress of vulnerable groups in all curriculum areas.
 Children and parents identify improvements in the areas targeted.
 Children enjoy sessions and feel that they are helpful.
-Play Therapy Sessions £2,300 18% Play therapy and counselling sessions Children attending well, making good choices and progressing well towards their targets.
-Projected spend 2020- 21 £12,607
+Play Therapy Sessions £490 18% Play therapy and counselling sessions Children attending well, making good choices and progressing well towards their targets.